Multiple Testing and Variable Selection along the path of the Least Angle Regression

 }

-One specific task is to estimate the support of the target sparse vector, namely identify {\it true positives} in a context of multiple testing procedure.
-In particular, one may take the support of LASSO (or SLOPE) solution as an estimate of the support solution.
-This strategy has been intensively studied in the literature, one may consider \cite{wainwright2009sharp,bogdan2015slope,van2016estimation,bellec2018slope} and references therein.
-Support selection has been studied under the so-called ‘‘{\it Irrepresentable Condition}'' (IC), as presented for instance in the books \cite[Page 53]{van2016estimation} and \cite[Sec.~7.5.1]{Buhlmann_vandeGeer11} and also referred to as the ‘‘{\it Mutual Incoherence Condition}''~\cite{wainwright2009sharp}.
-Under the so-called ‘‘{\it Beta-Min Condition}'', one may prove \cite{Buhlmann_vandeGeer11,van2016estimation} that the LASSO asymptotically returns the true support.
-In this article, we investigate the existence of false non-negatives and we present exact non-asymptotic testing procedures, see Section~\ref{sec:FalseNeg}.
+One specific task is to estimate the support of the target sparse vector, namely identify the true positives in the context of a multiple testing procedure.
+In particular, one may take the support of the LASSO (or SLOPE) solution as an estimate of the support of the solution.
+This strategy has been intensively studied in the literature, one may consider~\cite{wainwright2009sharp,bogdan2015slope,van2016estimation,bellec2018slope} and references therein.
+Support selection has been studied under the so-called `Irrepresentable Condition' (IC), as presented for instance in~\cite[Page 53]{van2016estimation} and~\cite[Sec.~7.5.1]{Buhlmann_vandeGeer11} and also referred to as the `Mutual Incoherence Condition'~\citep{wainwright2009sharp}.
+Under the so-called `Beta-Min Condition', one may prove~\citep{Buhlmann_vandeGeer11,van2016estimation} that the LASSO asymptotically returns the true support.
+Following this line of thought, one may ask: